-8.1 A detailed risk register will be drawn up once the savings programme is underway.
+8.1 A detailed risk register will be drawn up and kept under constant review, should Cabinet agree that the savings programme will proceed.
 This will include broader strategic risks, such as the potential impact on increased rough sleeping, as well as more operational risks such as providers withdrawing from individual contracts or services prematurely.
 The risk register will be reported regularly to the Programme Board, and escalated appropriately where individual risks cannot be mitigated.